 5. Validation for Stochastic Symbiotic Simulation using Δ-Method

 One of the characteristics of stochastic symbiotic simulation (e.g. built from Discrete-Event Simulation or Agent-Based Simulation) is that the simulation needs to be re-initialised with the data from the physical system it is meant to control.
 Hence the distribution of a metric estimated by the stochastic symbiotic simulation (e.g. midnight occupancy in this paper) changes as a function of the elapsed time from initialisation.
+Figure 5 shows the result from running our symbiotic simulation for 100 replications, re-initialising it on the Monday of each week over an 18-week period.
+The choices of Monday and weekly updates are arbitrary, and are intended to provide a realistic example.
+Note that the bed occupancy status each Monday is unique, and has a unique trajectory over the following 6 days which we wish to compare with our simulated results.
+Our validation analysis below is based on 80 weeks of data, however we limit ourselves to 18 weeks in Figure 5 so that the detailed nature of the results is clearly visible.

-Figure 5 shows the result from running our symbiotic simulation for 100 replications, re-initialising it each week. igure shows a typical example of a symbiotic simulation output.
+Figure 5 shows a typical example of a symbiotic simulation output.
 The thick line shows the observed metric (in our case, midnight occupancy).
 The dashed lines show the 5th and 95th percentiles (90% prediction intervals) of the midnight occupancies from the symbiotic simulation.
 First, this figure shows that the prediction intervals cover the observed data well (87% of observations fall within their corresponding 90% prediction interval).
 Secondly, we can see that the prediction intervals collapse to the observed midnight occupancy every Monday where the simulation is re-initialised.
 This is the primary feature which distinguishes symbiotic simulation from non-symbiotic simulation.
 Based on this feature, we propose the ‘Δ-Method’ as a validation test for stochastic symbiotic simulation which compares the distribution of the simulation outputs over time, to that of the historic data.

-The test is based on comparing the distributions of simulated and observed changes in ward occupancies over the range of prediction periods of interest h (e.g. 1 to 6 days ahead).
+The validation test is based on comparing the distributions of simulated and observed changes in ward occupancies over the range of prediction periods of interest h (e.g. 1 to 6 days ahead).
 With 560 days of observed data, for each ward we have 560-h observations of:

 ∆t,h=Mt-Mt+h (Eq.
 3)